apivideo/udemy-clone-next-typescript/README.md

 ### Api.video:

+We'll recreate the video bookmark feature from Udemy and show a video progress using api.video's Node.js client and player SDK

 - [@api.video/nodejs-client.](https://github.com/apivideo/api.video-nodejs-client) - api.video's Node.js is a lightweight client built in TypeScript that streamlines the coding process.
 Chunking files is handled for you, as is pagination and refreshing your tokens.

 - [@api.video/player-sdk](https://github.com/apivideo/api.video-player-sdk) - SDK to control and interact with the api.video HTML5 Player